-The fall semester will focus on assisting the student in meeting the Breadth requirements for the AP portfolio.
+The fall semester will focus on assisting the student in meeting the Breadth requirements in the beginning of the semester.
+Then, the second semester focuses on concentration and concept which will follow AP portfolio guidelines.
 This means the assigned work will focus the student on exploring a variety of different visual concepts and demonstrate a range of their creative abilities through versatile and creative use of media, techniques, problem solving and ideation.
-Following the Thanksgiving Break, each student is to submit 3 possible Concentration themes.
+Before Thanksgiving Break, each student is to submit 3 possible Concentration themes.
 Each proposal is to be a 3-5 paragraphs outlining their idea, potential lines of exploration and research and artistic influences.
 The student will meet with the instructor during class time as well as participate in an open class discussion to review their project and sketchbook work to determine which theme will be their focus.
-Students will submit a final proposal for their concentration, which will include a plan of action, at the fall semester exam time.
-The Spring Semester focus will be on completion of the Concentration, photographing/scanning and assembling the final portfolio for on-line submission at the end of the first week in May to the College Board.
+Students will submit a final proposal for their concentration, which will include a plan of action for the rest of the Fall semester.
+The Last two months will focus will be on completion of the Concentration, photographing/scanning and assembling the final portfolio for on-line submission at the end of the first week in May to the College Board.

 Selecting and Preparing Section I Pieces After spring break, the students are instructed to identify the pieces to be submitted for the Quality section of the portfolio.
 Simply put, they are to pick their very best examples that are 18” x 24” or less.
 I stress variety if they have it—variety of subject, media, technique, or process—though variety is not a requirement for Quality work.
 The students have a strong understanding of quality, because it has been exemplified in critiques, portfolio evaluations, and in-house and out-of-school competitions since their freshman year.
 Preparation of these pieces begins before the actual portfolios arrive.
 In the past, we have used either X-Board or cardboard as a mounting support, attaching the work to the support with double-stick tape.
 If the work is delicate, a paper overlay is used to protect the surface.
 This may be newsprint or brown paper that is taped to the top on the back of the support board.